Abraao1231/TonicNet/source/index.rst

 1. Install  Docker and Docker Compose

-Since the project was developed in containers, it is necessary to install Docker and Docker Compose.
+Since the project was developed in containersss, it is necessary to install Docker and Docker Compose.
 You can install Docker from the link https://docs.docker.com/compose/install/ and Docker Compose from https://docs.docker.com/engine/install/.
 After installation, please verify if they are correctly installed on your machine.
 After installation, check if they are present on your machine.

 Run the following commands to check the versions: